Notes on the Geography of The Western United States: A Boy's San Francisco: 2

 An undated plaque recalls the neighborhood's chief founder, whose name also lingers in the name of the company called Mason-McDuffie.
 Instrumental earlier in building Oakland's Claremont district, McDuffie was much later president of the Sierra Club.
 As for St. Francis Wood, established in 1912, sales were slow during World War I but picked up with the completion of the Twin Peaks Tunnel and the extension of Market Street over Twin Peaks.

-The boy passed all these boring places and headed sometimes to Golden Gate Park, where he and friends rented boats on Stowe Lake.
+The boy headed sometimes to Golden Gate Park, where he and friends rented boats on Stowe Lake.

 On the island in the lake, he discovered this stone.
 It marked an artificial waterfall that was no longer in use.
 Huntington, the boy came to know much later, was the brains behind the Southern Pacific.